Blendify/blender-manual/blender_docs/manual/render/cycles/osl.rst

 OSL shaders can be linked to the node in a few different ways.
 With the **Internal** mode, a text data-block is used to store the OSL shader, and the OSO bytecode is stored in the node itself.
-This is useful for distributing a .blend file with everything packed into it.
+This is useful for distributing a blend-file with everything packed into it.

 The **External** mode can be used to specify a .osl file on disk, and this will then be automatically compiled into a .oso file in the same directory.